meowmewocat/README/catmewoo.md

 ୨୧┇DNI: the basic dni stuff.

-୨୧┇Extra: I'm silly trust!! anyways..  if you like lmk then maybe.. we can be friends :33  IF YOU GUYS WANT /NF NF !!  also I'm NOT good at comforting.. :( I'm also usually ( mostly ) around the lmk area!
+୨୧┇Extra: I'm silly trust!! anyways..  if you like lego monkey kid then maybe.. we can be friends :33  IF YOU GUYS WANT /NF NF !!  also I'm NOT good at comforting.. :( I'm also usually ( mostly ) around the lmk area!
 If not, then maybe at pjsekai!